DeCaprio Lab - Merkel Cell Carcinoma, Polyomavirus, Cell Cycle Research

 If you are interested in a post-doc position in the DeCaprio lab, please send an email to James_DeCaprio at dfci.harvard.edu with a cover letter describing your past research, your future goals, and why you would like to join the DeCaprio Lab.
 Please include your CV and contact information for 3 references who can speak on your scientific achievements.
 Strong training in the following areas are a plus: cancer biology, virology, molecular biology.
 We are looking for postdocs who have published in high quality international journals, and are motivated to acquire fellowships to support your work at Harvard & DFCI.

-8.29.22 Dr. Furkan Bahar starts as a new Research Fellow in the DeCaprio Lab.
-Welcome Furkan!
+1.06.25 Dr. Li Fan starts as a new Research Fellow in the DeCaprio Lab.
+Welcome Li!

-7.18.22 Welcome to Surash Sau, a Northeastern student, who will perform a 6 month coop experience in the lab.
-Surash is supported by the Northeastern University and DF/HCC CaNCURE Program!
+1.11.24 Welcome to Satvik Gurram, a Northeastern coop student supported by the Northeastern University and DF/HCC CaNCURE Program!

 Picture